The Easiest Summer Barbecue Ever— Ribs, Beans, Slaw, Dessert

 - ¾ cup balsamic vinegar

-- 2 large, ripe peaches with peel halved and pitted
+- 2 large ripe peaches halved and pitted (peel on)

 Instructions

-- In a saucepan over medium heat, stir together the white sugar, balsamic vinegar, and pepper.
+- In a small saucepan over medium heat, stir together the sugar, balsamic vinegar, and black pepper.

 - Preheat grill to medium-high heat.
-Lightly oil the grill grate.
+Lightly oil the grill grates.

-- Place peaches on the prepared grill, cut side down.
-Cook for about 5 minutes, or until the flesh is caramelized.
+- Place peach halves cut-side down on the prepared grill.
+Cook for about 5 minutes, until the flesh is caramelized and grill marks have formed.
+Do not move them around.
+Let them sit.

-- Turn peaches over.
-Brush the top sides with the balsamic glaze, and cook for another 2 to 3 minutes.
+- Flip peaches over.
+Brush the cut sides generously with balsamic glaze.
+Cook for another 2 to 3 minutes.

-- Transfer the peach halves to individual serving dishes, and drizzle with remaining glaze.
-Sprinkle with crumbled blue cheese.
-Enjoy!
+- Transfer peach halves to individual serving dishes.
+Drizzle with remaining glaze and sprinkle with crumbled blue cheese.
+Serve immediately.

 Notes